Marvel Updates ‘Avengers: Endgame’ Movie Poster To Include Danai Gurira’s Name After Backlash From Fans

 And, as a result of fan’s backlash against the omission, Marvel issued an updated movie poster that gave Danai top credit as well, according to Deadline.

-As Polygon points out, sometimes acting crediting on movie posters can be reliant on negotiations between studios and agents as well as other factors.
+As Polygon points out, sometimes acting crediting on movie posters can be reliant on negotiations between studios and agents, as well as other factors.
 So, Gurira’s exclusion from the acting credits listed at the top of the poster may have been decided more on monetary negotiations rather than who actually appears in the image on the poster.

 However, regardless of how difficult it might be to give Danai Gurira top billing on the Avengers: Endgame movie poster, to actually add her name into the poster after negotiations, it would likely have been as simple as photoshopping her name in.